-II.11.10: It is unusual to find a subjunctive nijūrvāt in a subord. clause whose main cl. has an imperfect intensitve (ároravīt).
+- II.11.10: It is unusual to find a subjunctive nijūrvāt in a subord. clause whose main cl. has an imperfect intensitve (ároravīt).
 The publ. tr. renders it as "was about to grind down" -- this seems pretty close to target, though I'd probably substitute rather "was going to" -- a past prospective.
 Sāy. simply glosses with a desiderative jighāṃsatīty arthaḥ.
 Of course, the -āt isn't metrically guaranteed and could have been introduced from vájrāt at the end of 9d, so it is possible that the form was simply injunc. níjūrvat.
 Nonetheless, though the usage of the subjunctive here is unusual, I think it can be reconciled with the function of the subjunctive more generally.
-Note that its function is very much parallel to that of the future participle sarisyán in 7d.

-- II.11.11: In d JPB takes paurá as pauré out of sandhi, as a PN.
+Note that its function is very much parallel to that of the future participle sarisyán in 7d. - II.11.11: In d JPB takes paurá as pauré out of sandhi, as a PN.
 In VIII.61.6 I take it as 'multiplier' (of Indra) in a pun with purukṛt-.
 In VIII.50.5 a clear loc. shows the sense that JPB wants.
 In V.74.4 there are three exx., one apparently a PN, the other also apparently a pun on puru (JPB tr. 'muchness').
-I'd be inclined here to take it in non-PN name fashion, either as loc. "in its muchness" or modifying soma: "soma multiplied" (to puru) or perhaps more likely, given pṛṇántaḥ in c, 'filling' or 'in its fullness'. - II.11.12: I would tr. dhīmahi in c as 'acquire' -- the idea being that we want to get a práśasti from our actions performed with Indra's help. - II.11.13: Pāda b contains another predicated pres. participle, vardháyantaḥ. - II.11.14: Pāda c contains yet another predicated pres. part., $mandas\bar{a}n\tilde{a}h$.
-It cannot belong with the main cl. verb in d, $p\bar{a}nti$, because it modifies a rel. prn. $y\acute{e}$ and $p\bar{a}nti$ is unaccented. - II.11.15: And another -- or rather the same $mandas\bar{a}n\acute{a}h$ in the nominal rel. clause introduced by $y\acute{e}su$.
+I'd be inclined here to take it in non-PN name fashion, either as loc. "in its muchness" or modifying soma: "soma multiplied" (to puru) or perhaps more likely, given pṛṇántaḥ in c, 'filling' or 'in its fullness'. - II.11.12: I would tr. dhīmahi in c as 'acquire' -- the idea being that we want to get a práśasti from our actions performed with Indra's help. - II.11.13: Pāda b contains another predicated pres. participle, vardháyantaḥ. - II.11.14: Pāda c contains yet another predicated pres. part., $mandas\bar{a}n\bar{a}h$ .
+It cannot belong with the main cl. verb in d, $p\bar{a}nti$ , because it modifies a rel. prn. $y\acute{e}$ and $p\bar{a}nti$ is unaccented.
+The primary ending on $p\bar{a}nti$ is disturbing: the context requires a connection with $\sqrt{p\bar{a}}$ 'drink', but that root forms a root aorist.
+For another such form see I.134.5 and comm. ad loc. - II.11.15: And another -- or rather the same $mandas\bar{a}n\acute{a}h$ in the nominal rel. clause introduced by $y\acute{e}su$ .

-JPB supplies "be" as the verb in pāda c; I'm inclined to follow Ge (/WG) in supplying a form of \sqrt{vrdh} 'strengthen', generated from $\acute{a}vardhaya\.{h}$ beginning d.
+JPB supplies "be" as the verb in pāda c; I'm inclined to follow Ge (/WG) in supplying a form of $\sqrt{vrdh}$ 'strengthen', generated from $\acute{a}vardhaya\rlap/h$ beginning d.
 Ge suggests the impv. vardhaya.
-It would also be possible simply to read $\acute{a}vardhaya\.{h}$ with both pādas: "you have strengthened us in battles (and) have strengthened heaven ..."]
+It would also be possible simply to read $\acute{a}vardhaya\rlap/h$ with both pādas: "you have strengthened us in battles (and) have strengthened heaven ..."]